stanfordnlp/CoreNLP/_pages/cmdline.md

 ## Output

 For each input file, Stanford CoreNLP generates one output file, with a name that adds an extra extension to the input filename.
-(If reading input from stdin, then it will send input to stdout.)
+(If reading input from stdin, then it will send output to stdout.)
 The output may contain the output of all annotations that were done, or just a subset of them.
 For the first example under Quick Start above, with `input.txt` containing the text below:

 > Stanford University is located in California.
 It is a great university.